Australia (Oceania)

 Motor information to keep in mind:

-In Australia, vehicles drive on the left side of the road.
-The minimum driving age varies by state but is typically 18 years and above for tourists hiring vehicles.
-Always carry water, fuel, and a spare tire on long trips, especially in remote areas.
-Be cautious driving at dawn, dusk, and night as kangaroos and wombats are active and can cause serious accidents.
-And in case of emergency, dial 000 (police, ambulance, fire).
+Roads are generally well maintained and signposted, and many cities have toll roads that use electronic payment.
+Always carry water, fuel, and a spare tyre on long trips, especially to remote areas.
+Be cautious driving at dawn, dusk and night as kangaroos and wombats are active and can cause serious accidents.
+In case of an emergency, dial 000 (police, ambulance, fire).

 Speed Limits: